confluentinc/librdkafka/CONFIGURATION.md

 debug                                    |               | A comma-separated list of debug contexts to enable: all,generic,broker,topic,metadata,producer,queue,msg socket.timeout.ms                        |         60000 | Timeout for network requests.
 broker.address.ttl                       |        300000 | How long to cache the broker address resolving results.
-queued.min.messages                      |        100000 | Minimum number of messages that should to be available for consumption by application. fetch.wait.max.ms                        |           100 | Maximum time the broker may wait to fill the response with fetch.min.bytes. fetch.min.bytes                          |             1 | Minimum number of bytes the broker responds with.
+statistics.interval.ms                   |             0 | librdkafka statistics emit interval.
+The application also needs to register a stats callback using `rd_kafka_conf_set_stats_cb()`.
+The granularity is 1000ms. queued.min.messages                      |        100000 | Minimum number of messages that should to be available for consumption by application. fetch.wait.max.ms                        |           100 | Maximum time the broker may wait to fill the response with fetch.min.bytes. fetch.min.bytes                          |             1 | Minimum number of bytes the broker responds with.
 If fetch.wait.max.ms expires the accumulated data will be sent to the client regardless of this setting.